All our pupils have the right to an education, which is appropriate to them as individuals.

 - Overcoming potential barriers to learning and assessment for individuals and groups of pupils - We recognise that a minority of pupils will have particular learning and assessment requirements that will create barriers to learning if we do not address them through special arrangements.

-You’ll find our latest SEND policy, accessibility plan, local offer and report here:
+You’ll find our HAT SEND and inclusion policy, accessibility plan, local offer and report here:

 - There are opportunities throughout the year for a parent consultation, these can be used